Estimated reading time: 11 minutes

 - And the Lightroom Plan, which gives you access to Lightroom CC and one terabyte of image storage.

-Unless you need non-photography apps, I’d recommend staying away from the (pricey) Creative Cloud package.
+Unless you need non-photography apps, I’d recommend staying away from the (pricey all apps) Creative Cloud package.

 Personally, I’d recommend the Photography Plan, because access to Photoshop is pretty useful, especially if you hope to level up your photo editing.
 Plus, I’m a fan of Lightroom Classic, which isn’t offered in the Lightroom Plan.